 If your perfect trip is on two wheels and under your own steam, there are plenty of cycle trails, such as the 70km Asakura and Tachiarai route.

-For active travellers, Fukuoka has six official Olle trekking courses, where you can take in some spectacular views and historic sites, while experiencing rich culture.
+For active travellers, Fukuoka has six official Olle trekking courses, where you can take in some spectacular views and historic sites while experiencing the rich culture.

 Heritage & culture